 - Peel and clean the entire garlic head into separate cloves.

-- Place the garlic cloves in the bottel, fill with vinegar to cover.
+- Place the garlic cloves in the bottle, fill with vinegar to cover.

-- Seal lid and place in a cold dark place for about 20 days.
+- Seal lid and place outside in winter or in the freezer for about 20 days.
+Must be freezing cold!

 - ***multiply recipe as desired per used garlic head.